rachfop/takomo-docs/docs/deployment-targets/introduction.md

 ---
 id: introduction
 title: Introduction to Deployment Targets
+description: Deployment targets offer a scalable and flexible way to deploy and undeploy Takomo configurations across multiple accounts and regions
+keywords:
+  - Takomo
 ---

 Deployment targets offer a scalable and flexible way to deploy and undeploy Takomo configurations across multiple accounts and regions.